sapcc/gatekeeper-addons/doop-image-checker/README.md

 This small helper program provides an HTTP endpoint that Rego expressions can call via the [`http.send` built-in](https://www.openpolicyagent.org/docs/latest/policy-reference/#http).
-The endpoint takes a reference to an image stored in [Keppel](https://github.com/sapcc/keppel) and returns the image's vulnerability status string.
+The endpoint takes a reference to an image stored in [Keppel](https://github.com/sapcc/keppel), pulls the image and returns all the response headers from the manifest pull as JSON.

 Runs in a Kubernetes cluster alongside a Gatekeeper instance.